 - In 2015, Elden, Mike and John handled a case for a man who died as a result of inadequate medical care at the Lane County Jail.
 After extensive briefing, a federal judge ruled that there was sufficient evidence to go forward to trial against Lane County, a private medical contractor named Corizon Health, Inc., and several individuals.
 The parties resolved the case shortly before trial.
 Click here to read the judge’s order.

 In his free time, John enjoys shooting pool and watching New York Yankees baseball.
-He also volunteers regularly at Portland Homeless Family Solutions, a nonprofit organization that runs a temporary shelter for families experiencing homelessness.
+He volunteers regularly at Portland Homeless Family Solutions, a nonprofit organization that helps families experiencing homelessness by providing temporary shelter, rent assistance, and support services.
+He also runs an Art Literacy program at his daughter’s school.
 He can be reached at email@example.com.